breadoliveoilsalt/jlox-compiler-in-ts/README.md

 - [X] Chapter 9 of [Crafting Interpreters](https://craftinginterpreters.com/control-flow.html):
   Control Flow
 - [X] Chapter 10 of [Crafting Interpreters](https://craftinginterpreters.com/functions.html):
-  Function

-## Open issues / Questions

-- To consider:
-  - Can I hide knowledge of data structure from parser, etc., with an intermediate layer of helper methods?
-  - Consider adding cursor position of each lexeme in scanner, for better error reporting.

-## Wish list

-- Add support for commenting-out jlox code
-- Multi-line string support
-- Multi-line support for repl
-- "Panic Mode" and full syntax error reporting in one go
+  Functions
+- [X] Refactor environment binding to fix bug where multiple recursion calls bind incorrect values to parameters.
+- [X] Refactor tests, breaking integration tests into different files for expressions, variables, etc.
+- [X] Refactor AST node builders, breaking the `parse.ts` file into different files.

 ## Learnings (and how certain issues were resolved)

+These are notes I left myself (and anyone interested) on the most important problems and lessons I came across while building this.

-#### Reading lines of a file with node
+#### Reading lines of a file with Node

-- It seems extremely difficult (impossible?) to extract from node a `readLine` function, that streams lines from a file, that can then be passed around to other functions and called whenever a new line is needed (e.g., tokenizing multi-line strings).
+- It seems extremely difficult (impossible?) to extract from Node a `readLine` function, that streams lines from a file, that can then be passed around to other functions and called whenever a new line is needed (e.g., tokenizing multi-line strings).